Ancient Egyptian Music & Dance

 The harp is one of the inventions and instruments of ancient Egyptian music – and it came in the small hand-held size as well as the large ones we’re used to seeing that stand on the floor.

 Other instruments include:

-The ancient Egyptians also had little clapping sticks made of things like ivory that are tied together, and make rattling noises when shaken.
-Clapping with the hands was also used by the group to form the rhythm of sons.
+They also had little clapping sticks made of things like ivory that are tied together, and make rattling noises when shaken.
+Clapping with the hands was also used by the group to form the rhythm of songs.

 Sadly, the music itself has been lost and we can only guess what it may have sounded like based on the contemporary Egyptian folk music…

-There is, however, a project underway these days to reconstruct this lost art and its instruments.
-Also, the Coptic church has preserved some remanent of the ancient style of music, using chants and cymbals in their rituals.
+There is a project underway these days to reconstruct this lost art and its instruments.
+Also, the Coptic church has preserved some remnant of ancient Egyptian music, also using chants and cymbals in their rituals.